Understanding the Tug-of-War in Relationships

 Feeling “half-in” even when you care deeply

-Therapy becomes a place to understand how your nervous system learned to approach closeness with constraint – and how it can begin to experience intimacy as something spacious and alive.
+Therapy becomes a place to understand how your nervous system learned to approach closeness with constraint.
+It can help you begin to experience intimacy as something spacious and alive.
+Through safety, reflection, and relationship, you can explore these feelings.

 Comments